English Language Proficiency Exam (ELPE)

 Upcoming Test Dates

-Oral Skills Assessment
+The ELPE consists of an Oral Skills Assessment

 The Oral Skills Assessment has the following features:

-1) The Assessment is conducted by a panel of two to three trained people.
+- The Assessment is conducted by a panel of two to three trained people.

-2) The interview takes about ten minutes.
+- The interview takes ten minutes or less.

-3) The interviewers have pre-session training to ensure common standards.
+- The interviewers have pre-session training to ensure common standards.

 There are three segments to the Oral Skills Assessment